Eleven-dimensional supergravity as a Calabi-Yau twofold: Introduction

 \subsection{Acknowledgments}

 We would like to give special thanks to: M.~Cederwall and C.~Elliott, for invaluable collaboration at an early stage of this project related to a pure spinor description of (holomorphic eleven-dimensional) supergravity; B. R. Williams and S. Raghavendran, for fruitful ongoing conversations as this work was taking shape, and for past, present, and future collaboration on related projects; J.~Huerta, for numerous insights and conversations, and in particular for his suggestion that Tanaka prolongation should be relevant.
-We also gratefully acknowledge conversations and collaborations on related topics with I.~Brunner, K.~Costello, R.~Eager, O. Gwilliam, S.~Jonsson, S. Noja, J.~Palmkvist, N.~Paquette, and J. Walcher.
+We also gratefully acknowledge conversations and collaborations on related topics with I.~Brunner, K.~Costello, R.~Eager, O. Gwilliam, S.~Jonsson, S. Noja, J.~Palmkvist, N.~Paquette, and J. Walcher, and offer special thanks to the anonymous referee for a careful reading of the draft and for many valuable suggestions.
 This research was supported in part by Perimeter Institute for Theoretical Physics.
 Research at Perimeter Institute is supported by the Government of Canada through the Department of Innovation, Science and Economic Development and by the Province of Ontario through the Ministry of Research, Innovation and Science.
 FH and IAS both thank the Perimeter Institute for its hospitality, and also M.~Bek, A.~Kiefer, and L.~Steinert for theirs.
 IAS also thanks the Mainz Institute for Theoretical Physics of the DFG Cluster of Excellence PRISMA$^+$ (Project ID 39083149) for its hospitality during the workshop on Higher Structures, Gravity, and Fields, where part of this work was performed.
 This work is funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany’s Excellence Strategy EXC 2181/1 — 390900948 (the Heidelberg STRUCTURES Excellence Cluster) and Projektnummer 517493862 (Homologische Algebra der Supersymmetrie: Lokalität, Unitarität, Dualität), and by the Free State of Bavaria.